jyc-n/plates-shells/README.md

 Derivatives were analytically derived

 ### Numerical Branch (slow)
-Numerical differentiation (central difference) werer used
+Numerical differentiation (central difference) were used